-Peruvian products comply with the quality and innocuousness standards required by international clients.
+Peruvian products comply with the quality control standards required by international clients.
 Companies are certified with international standards such as ISO, HACCP, TESCO, and Global Gap, among others.
 Furthermore, they comply with strict norms of good agricultural practices that are under the supervision of the sanitary authorities of their main markets.
 These efforts are complemented by the continuous perfection of the productive procedures and services through the implementation of state-of-the-art technologies.

-Peru owns a high potential for the export of products and services based on its biodiversity, which is one of the richest in the world.
+Peru has a high potential for the export of products and services based on its biodiversity, which is one of the richest in the world.
 Its ecological, social, and economic sustainability respond to the conservation criteria contemplated by the Agreement of Biological Diversity.
 The most important exports of this kind are tropical nuts, tara, achiote, giant corn, maca, ornamental fish, camu camu, and quinoa.